survivejs/webpack-book/manuscript/extending/01_loaders.md

   contextDependencies: [] }
 ```

 Besides intercepting, this would have been a good chance to attach metadata to the input.
-Often the pitching stage isn't required, but it is good to be aware of it as you see it in existing loaders.
+Often the pitching stage isn't required, but it's good to be aware of it as you see it in existing loaders.

 ## Conclusion